sourcegraph/handbook/content/departments/marketing/demand-gen/marketing_operations.md

 - Talent: User - Read Access
 - Operations: User - Read Access

-### Request for Email Send via Hubspot
+### Request for Email Send via HubSpot

-If you are interested in getting an email sent through Hubspot to existing opt-in email addresses, please be sure to fill out our [Hubspot Email Send Request Form](https://form.asana.com?k=_YtJFC_Eo-NG8iOSEdNgVA&d=7195383522959).
+If you are interested in getting an email sent through HubSpot to existing opt-in email addresses, please be sure to fill out our [HubSpot Email Send Request Form](https://form.asana.com?k=_YtJFC_Eo-NG8iOSEdNgVA&d=7195383522959).
 Once we receive your request, we will assess our email send schedule to see if we can accommodate your request and provide options and recommendations if it is a request that cannot be accommodated.

-### Hubspot Integrations
+### HubSpot Integrations

 - Salesforce: This is how we pass lead and marketing data over to the sales organization.

 - Postal.io: This account-based marketing tool is how we send gifts and mailings out to prospects.
-The integration with Hubspot allows us to automate email messaging workflows before or after gifts are sent or received.
+The integration with HubSpot allows us to automate email messaging workflows before or after gifts are sent or received.
 Today, we are not running any automated email messaging via this integration.

 - Triblio: This account-based marketing tool is how we target specific accounts for digital advertising.
-The integration with Hubspot allows us to create target lists within Hubspot and share them with Triblio.
+The integration with HubSpot allows us to create target lists within HubSpot and share them with Triblio.

 - Typeform: This marketing tool is how we create forms, surveys, and quizzes for our prospects.
-The integration with Hubspot allows us to send prospect answers and data into fields in Hubspot.
+The integration with HubSpot allows us to send prospect answers and data into fields in HubSpot.
 Setting up this data flow lets us capture important information about our prospects, increase their intent scores based on responses, and surface important prospect responses to Sales when appropriate.
-As long as your Typeform asks for a person's email address, we can send responses to Hubspot.
-Reach out to us if you are interested in integrating forms, surveys, or quizzes with Hubspot.
+As long as your Typeform asks for a person's email address, we can send responses to HubSpot.
+Reach out to us if you are interested in integrating forms, surveys, or quizzes with HubSpot.

 - Orbit: This marketing tool is how we understand our community's interactions with Sourcegraph.
-The integration with Hubspot allows us to create user activities in Orbit when community members take specific actions.
+The integration with HubSpot allows us to create user activities in Orbit when community members take specific actions.
 Today, anytime someone submits their information on our [Dev Tool Time page](https://info.sourcegraph.com/dev-tool-time), an activity is created for that person in Orbit.

-### Hubspot Technical Resources
+### HubSpot Technical Resources

-Hubspot is a fluid system, where we are always making updates to continue to improve our processes.
+HubSpot is a fluid system, where we are always making updates to continue to improve our processes.
 Here are a few places you can go to review technical updates the marketing operations team is making within the system:
 [Marketing/Hubspot Documentation](https://docs.google.com/document/d/1rJ9dmicBH160yQBRblsPMv0k-Hetp4O-_RQUyHrmvKA/edit?usp=sharing)

 ### Hubspot and UTM parameters

 The parameters that [HubSpot supports out of the box](https://knowledge.hubspot.com/settings/how-do-i-create-a-tracking-url) are `utm_campaign`, `utm_source`, `utm_medium`, `utm_term`, and `utm_content`.

-First Touchpoint is a custom marketing field we have created in Hubspot..
-This fields help us determine the first touches marketing has with a prospect.
+First Touchpoint is a custom marketing field we have created in HubSpot.
+These fields help us determine the first touches marketing has with a prospect.
 There are supporting
 [Workflows](https://app.hubspot.com/workflows/2762526/flow/9011999/edit) set up in HubSpot to capture the latest conversion information, and copy this information to the ‘First event’ fields if they are blank/ unknown.

 ### Dashboards and Marketing Analytics\*

-Marketing dashboards that are specific to Marketing intiatives are mostly created in Tableau, to access - you will need to use this [OnePassword](https://team-sourcegraph.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/allitems/467npo7pkmnty4gmyt5crmmmga).
+Marketing dashboards that are specific to Marketing initiatives are mostly created in Tableau, to access - you will need to use this [OnePassword](https://team-sourcegraph.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/allitems/467npo7pkmnty4gmyt5crmmmga).
 If you have any questions or requests please reach out to Adam Greenhalgh.

 [To track current progress to marketing OKR's](https://10ay.online.tableau.com/#/site/sourcegraphdemandgen/views/MarketingDashboard/MarketingDashboard) - with associated [loom](https://www.loom.com/share/1ae4b3725ea24097a6024a365324f9e2)